storydocker/storydocker/README.md

 See the [example Dockerfile](./Dockerfile.example)

-The `Dockerfile` injects your local directory into a `package` directory inside the docker image created from StoryDocker.
+The `Dockerfile` injects your local directory into the `workspaces/application` directory inside the docker image created via StoryDocker.

 #### Step 2 - add a `docker-compose.yml` file